kids encyclopedia robot

 Bronze 1992 Barcelona Team Competition

-Teresa Gaye Weatherspoon (born December 8, 1965) is an American professional basketball coach and former player who is the head coach of the Chicago Sky of the Women's National Basketball Association (WNBA).
+Teresa Gaye Weatherspoon (born December 8, 1965) is an American professional basketball coach and former player who was most recently the head coach of the Chicago Sky of the Women's National Basketball Association (WNBA).
 She played for the New York Liberty and Los Angeles Sparks of the WNBA and served as the head basketball coach of the Louisiana Tech Lady Techsters.
 Weatherspoon was inducted into the Women's Basketball Hall of Fame in 2010, and the Naismith Memorial Basketball Hall of Fame in 2019.
 In 2011, she was voted in by fans as one of the Top 15 players in WNBA history.
 In 2016, Weatherspoon was chosen to the WNBA Top 20@20, a list of the league's best 20 players ever in celebration of the WNBA's twentieth anniversary.

 Born in Pineland, Texas, Weatherspoon was a health and physical education major and star basketball player at Louisiana Tech.
 In 1988, her senior season, she led the Lady Techsters to the NCAA national title.
 After college, Weatherspoon played overseas in Italy, France and Russia for 8 years.